What Came First? The Chicken Rig or The Egg? Master this Simple Rig

 The Line

-I would recommend using a leader for your presentation alone.
+From my time on the water, the leader choice makes a real difference in presentation.
 Many people look for the best fishing line to pair with certain lures, and there’s no right or wrong answer, but there’s always a good reason to use a fluorocarbon leader.

 If you decide to use mono for the rig, then you could likely get away without using a leader, but why not go with the real expert?

-Professional Angler Mike Iaconelli actually recommends a loop knot or specifically a dropper loop with a dropshot when fishing this rig.
+Pro angler Mike Iaconelli recommends using either a loop knot or a dropper loop with a dropshot for this rig.

 The Worm